200ug/golfed.xyz/content/posts/anything-as-hidden-service.md

 ![S2](/images/posts/anything-as-hidden-service/s2.svg)

-3. Client requests the hidden service's introduction point information from one of the hidden service directories.
+3. Client requests the hidden service's introduction point information from one of the hidden service directories (1).
-4. Client selects a random rendezvous point and informs the host about this through its introduction point.
+4. Client selects a random rendezvous point and informs the host about this through its introduction point (2).
-5. Client and host meet at the rendezvous point, get a shared key, and the rendezvous point continues relaying the messages between the client and the server (end-to-end encrypted).
+5. Client and host meet at the rendezvous point (3), get a shared key, and the rendezvous point continues relaying the messages between the client and the server (end-to-end encrypted).

 ![S3](/images/posts/anything-as-hidden-service/s3.svg)